MeasuredStudios/jovanipink.com/content/services/service-2/index.md

 ---
 category: 'services'
-title: 'Data Engineering'
+title: 'Data Analytics'
-icon: 'draw-polygon'
+icon: 'laptop-code'
-description: 'Building automated data pipelines to support analytics, reporting, and machine learning data science… with Python.'
+description: 'I try to understand the ins and outs of business processes and look at problems with healthy suspicion and curiosity.'
 ---